-A Refusal Is: You Must Say Yes To Every Test The Cop Asks For: First: you aren’t entitled to refuse any test the officer asks for; if he asks for breath and you blow under, and then he asks for urine and you pee in a cup, and then he asks for blood and is holding a dirty needle – you do not have the right to refuse under Utah law.
+A Refusal Is: You Must Say Yes To Every Test The Cop Asks For: First: you aren’t entitled to refuse any test the officer asks for; if he asks for breath and you blow under, and then he asks for urine and you pee in a cup, and then he asks for blood – you do not have the right to refuse under Utah law.
 Any failure “to immediately say yes” after the admonitions are read = refusal.
 However you may say “NO” to a request for the preliminary breath test by a Portable Breath Tester (PBT) – the small hand held model with the plastic straw used before arrest.
-Now, you may indeed refuse to blow into the PBT portable breath testing device that is hand held by the cop before he arrests you; the problem is that most cops interpret this as a blanket refusal and then read or sometimes even skip the admonitions/warnings about the 18 month revocation, and so people end up running themselves into more trouble.
+Now, while you may indeed refuse to blow into the PBT portable breath testing device that is hand held by the cop before he arrests you; the problem is that most cops interpret this as a blanket refusal and then read or sometimes rarelyskip the admonitions/warnings about the 18 month revocation, and so people end up running themselves into more trouble.
 What you should say is this: ” I am not going to perform any field sobriety tests because I am not required by law to do so, and I am not going to blow into any PBT, however I will blow into any certified breath testing device that prints out a result, give you blood or urine, or any other test you deem necessary AFTER you arrest me.”
-Unless you are obviously drunk, the cop is going to let you go because he doesn’t have enough for arrest OR put another way – if he had enough for arrest he wouldn’t be administering any tests, rather he’d be arresting your ass.
+Unless you are obviously drunk, the cop is going to let you go because he doesn’t have enough for arrest OR put another way – if he had enough for arrest he wouldn’t be administering any tests, rather he’d be arresting you.

 Officers Must Read The Warning “Admonitions” To You If You Refuse At First: There is a procedure for you saying no that triggers the reading of the refusals, and that is that the officer must read through – verbatim – the admonitions that are on the DUI form; they can’t just wing it and try to explain it in plain language they must read them exactly as written – and they sound like a lot of legalese.
 If you hear anything about an 18 month revocation start blowing or rolling up your sleeve because if you don’t they are probably going to get a warrant anyway (although if you did no SFST’s there isn’t a lot of probable cause to base the warrant request on, is there?